One Touch (Jess Glynne and Jax Jones song)

-"One Touch" is a song by English musicians Jess Glynne and Jax Jones.
+"One Touch" is a song by English singer Jess Glynne and English DJ and record producer Jax Jones.
 The collaboration was released as a standalone single on 24 May 2019 through Atlantic Records.
 The song was added to Jones' debut EP Snacks, appearing on later editions, and was also included as a bonus track on Glynne's second studio album Always In Between (2018) on streaming services.
 The song was later certified Platinum by the BPI in the United Kingdom in September 2024 for selling 600,000 units in the country.

 Promotion

 Glynne confirmed the collaboration in a video posted to Twitter, where she sang part of the song ("Will you catch me when I'm weightless / Pull me close before the crazy come"), tagging Jones and captioning it "#OneTouch".
 Jones jokingly responded that he was "putting something together", and soon after posted a video of himself playing part of the song on a keyboard along with a link to pre-save the song.